 We’re afraid of doing the only thing that we can, and must, do.

 You see, you can’t be anyone else.
-Your purpose is to be fully yourself, and share what you have inside of you.
+Your purpose is to be fully yourself, and share what is uniquely yours to share.

 Yet so many of us are afraid of doing exactly that.

 We’re afraid of doing the very thing that would ultimately bring us the most joy.

 If you want to live a fulfilling life, you have to be willing to walk your own path.

 If you want to get paid to do what you love, you have to stand out, and you have to let your own unique strengths shine.

 They want to hear your worldview, your opinions, and above all, your truth.

 It’s not easy.
 The fear may never leave.
 The problem isn’t the fear, it’s how you relate to the fear.

 The more you listen to that fearful voice inside your head, the more you sink into obscurity, and the farther away your dreams drift.